grubbauer/QuantumQuake/README.md

 not be installed on your device.
 To install it, install python and pip and type "pip install pygame".

-Next major release is expected at: 20 Dec. - 15 Jan.
+Next major release is expected at: 20 Dec. - 31 Dec.